bbauska/W3Cx-3of5/README.md

 Try the online example with different Web browsers, both with and without the CSS rules.
 See the differences between FireFox/Chrome/Opera in the default visual feedback behavior.
 Don't worry: all default behavior can be overridden if you provide your own CSS rules.

-**Best practice:  We recommend that you ALWAYS provide default CSS rules that give visual feedback to the user's input.**
+<b>Best practice</b>:  We recommend that you ALWAYS provide default CSS rules that give visual feedback to the user's input.

 Example #2: add CSS transitions + an icon/marker to the right of the input fields